Will Accountants Be Replaced by Computers?

-Accounting and Auditing may in the next few years be disrupted by emerging innovations such as robot process automation (Bots) and mechanical robotics (Daniela Rus, “The Robots are Coming,” Foreign Affairs, July/August 2015)
+Emerging innovations may disrupt accounting and Auditing such as robot process automation (Bots) and mechanical robotics (Daniela Rus, “The Robots are Coming,” Foreign Affairs, July/August 2015).

 The use of computers for business operations has come to stay.
 In fact, computers have already become ever-present in our world of business today, and in the near future mechanical robotics will as well be seen sitting in the chairs, in our offices.